Babatunde50/flexmedics/README.md

 npm run dev
 The application should now be accessible at http://localhost:3000.
 Visit this URL in your browser to explore the FlexMedics app.

+### Deployment
+Refer to the Remix deployment documentation for detailed instructions on deploying the FlexMedics application to your preferred hosting provider.